fluxo-js/fluxo/README.md

 `stores:`, so, if you trigger an event like "sayHello" on a store of a collection, your collection will trigger the `stores:sayHello` event.

-:warning: The `change` event on the collection **isn't triggered** when it's children stores change, this kind of event is triggered upon the `stores:change` name.

 ###Wildcard event

 Every triggered event emits a wildcard event.